tibs/what/readme.rst

   <filename>      the name of the file to read events from.
 The default
                   is "what.txt" in the same directory as this script.

-  -edit           Edit the events file, using the editor named in the
+  -edit [<prog>]  Edit the events file.
+If <prog> is given, then it should be the
-                  EDITOR environment variable, or 'vim' by default.
+                  editor to use (e.g., gvim or /usr/bin/sed).
+Otherwise the editor named in the EDITOR environment variable will be used, and if that is not set or cannot be found, 'vim' will be tried.
                   This can be useful if the file is somewhere unobvious.

   -nopage         Don't page the output of the list of events (only the "default"
                   output of events is paged, and then only if necessary) -nobold         Don't try to enbolden the current date.
 Useful if piping to a file.
+  -noweek         Don't put the week number at the start of each event line.

   -atwords        report on which @<words> are used in the events file.
   -at_words       synonym for -atwords